- I love peanut butter! Peanut butter on bananas, melted peanut butter on ice cream, peanut butter on a spoon (who needs bread?)

 In 2000, Mark and I became church planters, starting Crosswinds Community Church in Bloomington, IL.
 Mark served as the Senior Pastor of Crosswinds until he transitioned to Teaching Pastor in the summer of 2009.
 In January 2010, we took a step of faith as Mark transitioned out of church ministry to partner together in encouraging families through Hearts at Home.

-We have five children, with one still at home.
-Daughter Anne (29) is married and living in Northern Illinois with her husband, Matt.
+We have five children.
+Daughter Anne (30) is married and living Central Illinois with her husband, Matt.
 She and Matt are the parents of our two grandchildren, Rilyn and Landon.
-Evan (27) is married and lives in Chicago, IL..
+Evan (27) is married and lives in Los Angeles, CA..
 He’s a musician and can be found on Facebook.
-Erica (23) is married and lives with her husband Kendall and daughter Marie in Normal, Illinois.
-Kolya (20) lives in Oklahoma City where he works for a window company, and Austin (17) is a senior in high school.
+Erica (24) is married and lives with her husband Kendall and daughter Marie in Central Illinois.
+Kolya (21) lives in Oklahoma City and Austin (18) is a freshman at Moody Bible College.

 I have a passion to encourage families through my speaking and writing.
 I’m comfortable in both business and church environments.
 You can find my speaking schedule and topics here.
 If you’re looking for my books, click here.